 Bundaberg is famous for its rum and soft drinks.
 So when you plan a visit to Bundaberg, it is hard to skip the distillery and the brewery.
 They’re actually great experiences.
 But there are many other things to do in Bundaberg that will please nature lovers.
 We’ve spent a few days exploring Bundaberg, the Wide Bay and North Burnett region, and here are our favourite spots to visit in or near Bundaberg.

 The numbers refer to the map at the bottom of the article.

 1. Bird watching at Bundaberg Botanical Garden

 Our visit to Bundaberg Botanical Garden was a fantastic surprise.
 We love bird watching so we spent a lot more time than planned in the garden to watch spatulas and egrets build their nests.

 Mon Repos Beach is particularly worth visiting during the turtle nesting and hatchling season (November – February).
-Visits to the beach to see them is very controlled to avoid having a negative impact on the turtle population.
+Visits to the beach to see them are very controlled to avoid having a negative impact on the turtle population.
 Hence, you need to book a tour with a ranger.
-Make sure you book a long time in advance as spots are limited and it’s one of the most popular things to do in Bundaberg!
+Make sure you book a long time in advance, as spots are limited, and it’s one of the most popular things to do in Bundaberg!